 As the brains behind Adulting With ADHD, my career went from striving to thriving within a year after being diagnosed in 2015 at the age of 34.
 I’ve had many ups and downs since then, many of which I address on my podcast.
 My writings on the topic can be found in ADDitude, The Mighty, Bustle, Bitch, and Bust.
 If you like podcasts, you can catch me as a guest on Faster Than Normal, See in ADHD and LadyHD.

-The topic of ADHD in women has fascinated me since 2013, when I was first diagnosed.
+The topic of ADHD in women has fascinated me since I was first diagnosed.
 I was seeing a psychiatrist about other mental health issues and she put it together.
 It has changed my life ever since and continues to impact me every day.
-It opened me to a new world in which I didn’t feel like a punchline, but instead somebody with a completely treatable real illness.
+It opened me to a new world in which I didn’t feel like a punchline, but instead somebody with different brain wiring – that’s totally solvable!
 This awareness combined with the proper treatment has enabled me to accomplish things that were never before possible.
+My Diagnosis Story

 ADHD is commonly considered a little boy’s disease because the symptoms look different in girls.
 Maybe you weren’t the class clown, nor did you talk too much in school.
 Maybe you fell through the cracks and are part of this fascinating lost generation of women who are coming into their own as awareness of ADHD women continues to rise.
 Maybe you’ve heard people say ADHD isn’t real or that you’ve been frivolously diagnosed.
 This blog aims to unpack all of this and more.